-According to the Bureau of Labor Statistics, in 2019, the median salary for a full-time, experienced drug and alcohol counselor was $46,240.
+According to the Bureau of Labor Statistics (as of December 2020), in 2019, the median salary for a full-time, experienced drug and alcohol counselor was $46,240.

 The job outlook for individuals seeking work in this field is also strong.
 The BLS anticipates its growth rate at 25% for the next ten years.
 This is more than six times the average growth rate for all occupations.